Artificial Intelligence Act: Enforcement

 The Act regulates entry to the EU internal market using the New Legislative Framework.
 It contains essential requirements that all AI systems must meet to access the EU market.
 These essential requirements are passed on to European Standardisation Organisations, which develop technical standards that further detail these requirements.
 These standards are developed by CEN/CENELEC JTC 21.

 The Act mandates that member states establish their own notifying bodies.
 Conformity assessments are conducted to verify whether AI systems comply with the standards set out in the AI Act.
 This assessment can be done in two ways: either through self-assessment, where the AI system provider checks conformity, or through third-party conformity assessment, where the notifying body conducts the assessment.
 Notifying bodies also have the authority to carry out audits to ensure proper conformity assessments.

 Each EU Member State must also designate a national supervisory authority to monitor compliance, handle complaints, and share information with the European AI Office, which coordinates enforcement across the Union.

+Together, these actors form a multi-level supervision system.
+National market surveillance and supervisory authorities carry out checks and enforce the rules on high-risk AI systems and other regulated uses, while EU-level bodies such as the AI Office and the European Artificial Intelligence Board support implementation of the Act and help ensure consistent application, in particular for general-purpose AI models.

 Criticism has arisen regarding the fact that many high-risk AI systems do not require third-party conformity assessments.
 Some commentators argue that independent third-party assessments are necessary for high-risk AI systems to ensure safety before deployment.
 Legal scholars have suggested that AI systems capable of generating deepfakes for political misinformation or creating non-consensual intimate imagery should be classified as high-risk and subjected to stricter regulation.
 However, the Act does not explicitly mandate specific deepfake detection mechanisms, nor does it comprehensively address the broader human rights implications stemming from the proliferation of such synthetic media.
+Scholars have further argued that manufacturer self-assessments are inadequate to address complex generative harms, necessitating mandatory architectural mandates and standardized verification frameworks to ensure effective enforcement.